WraySmith/boardgame-explorer/data/README.md

 ## processed

 Data from the `raw` folder that has been processed by the xxx script.
-Data should be directly useable by the app.
+Data in this folder is directly useable by the app.

 ## lookups